southern ironware

 [Morioka City, Iwate Prefecture] “Iwachu Ironware Museum” is a place where Nanbu ironware gathers!
 The world's largest iron kettle will greet you.

-Huge ironware catches the eye
+The huge ironware catches your eye

-jumbo iron kettle
+Jumbo iron kettle

 You can touch the exhibits